 • Use: Dilution and formulation

-🌿 Ingredients
+Ingredients

 100% Arnica Essential Oil (Arnica montana), steam-distilled.

-🌿 How To Use
+How To Use

 Dilute before use.
-A common approach is to mix a few drops into a carrier oil (such as jojoba, coconut, or almond oil) before applying to the skin.
-Apply gently to targeted areas during massage or body care routines.
+Mix a few drops into a carrier oil (such as jojoba, coconut, or almond oil) to create a custom arnica oil for massage or body care.

-For enhanced absorption during massage, the oil may be warmed slightly between the hands before application.
+Apply gently to targeted areas during massage routines.
+The oil may be warmed slightly between hands before use.

-⚠️ Warnings & Care
+Warnings & Care

 For external use only.
 Highly concentrated—must be diluted before use.
 Do not apply directly to skin.
-Do not use on broken, damaged, or irritated skin.
-Avoid contact with eyes and mucous membranes.
+Do not use on broken or irritated skin.
+Avoid contact with eyes and sensitive areas.
+Do not take internally.

 If pregnant, nursing, or using on sensitive skin, consult a qualified professional before use.